 If your most recent statement is more than 30 days old, the Home Office may consider it stale.

-Strong financial evidence
+[!CALLOUT tip Strong financial evidence]

-- Salary credits every month for 6+ months, consistent in amount.
+- Salary credits every month for 6+ months, consistent in amount

-- Single large deposit from an unverified source.
+- Single large deposit from an unverified source

-- Heavy gambling, betting, or crypto transaction history.
+- Heavy gambling, betting, or crypto transaction history

-- Account balance below trip cost.
+- Account balance below total trip cost

 Optional but very useful